 An opportunity to meet your fellow students and staff, engage in discussion and share your knowledge.

-In years one and two you will take six diverse 20-credit modules that are delivered by the Centre for Lifelong Learning.
+Over the first two years you will take six diverse 20-credit modules that are delivered by the Centre for Lifelong Learning.
 Your third year comprises an independent study module hosted by the Department of Archaeology.
 In this module, you will deliver an assessed lecture and write a dissertation on a subject of your choice.

 You will learn the differences between regional identities, styles, typologies, materials, and how buildings may be studied, taking into account the evolution of design, planform, and construction phase analyses.